PranavAga/C_shell/README.md

     -   for ```execute <idx>``` , idx=1 displays the latest stored command.
     -   ignoring to store when shell exits without a command
     -   Doesn't store commands that have the term 'pastevents'.
+- 'proclore'
+    - only first argument after "proclore" is condsidered.